Lecrapouille/OffScreenCEF/README.md

 CEF = Chromium Embedded Framework

-I needed to use a modifed version of the C++ CEF example named [cefsimple](https://bitbucket.org/chromiumembedded/cef/wiki/Tutorial) instead of X11 I needed using either SDL2 or OpenGL Core (glew, glfw3).
+For a GitHub project (not yet in public access) I needed to prototype and to modify the C++ CEF example named [cefsimple](https://bitbucket.org/chromiumembedded/cef/wiki/Tutorial) instead of X11 I needed using either SDL2 or OpenGL Core (glew, glfw3).
 I tried these three GitHub repos without success:
 - SDL2: https://github.com/gotnospirit/cef3-sdl2
 - SDL2: https://github.com/jamethy/sdl2-cef
 - OpenGL Core: https://github.com/if1live/cef-gl-example
 - OpenGL Core: https://github.com/andmcgregor/cefgui

 They are outdated (more than > 4 years), the CEF API changed and when I compiled they crash by forking indefinitively the application until my Linux fell down.
 So they are not safe to be used!
 I tried to update fixes, so here is the repo.
 They are inside folders:
-- cefsimple_sdl
+- cefsimple_sdl: using SDL2
-- cefsimple_opengl
+- cefsimple_opengl: using OpenGL Core (>= 3.3)
-- cefsimple_separate
+- cefsimple_separate: with 2 separated proccess (needed when you cannot access to the `main(int argc, char* argv[])` function.

 [![OpenGL version](doc/screenshot.png)](https://youtu.be/8xhxiDI4D5o)